Cassidy's Restaurant and Bar

 Cassidy's Restaurant and Bar, or simply Cassidy's, is a restaurant in Portland, Oregon.

 Description

 Cassidy's is a restaurant on Washington Street in southwest Portland's West End district.
 Portland Monthly has said, "For over three decades, this dimly lit downtown bar and restaurant has been serving late night crowds.
 Menu staples include local seafood, braised short rib, pork belly, pasta and salad."
 The interior features an ornate bar and dark-wood paneling.
 The menu also includes pork belly ramen, a cheeseburger on a brioche bun, and the Sazerac.

 History

 Cassidy's was established in 1979.
 Bob Cassidy is the owner.
 In 2021, a fire on an above floor caused smoke and water damage, forcing the restaurant to close temporarily.
 The restaurant shared a building with a residential living center prior to Taft Home's closure in late 2021.
+In 2024, the building was purchased by the co-owner of McMenamins.